cwinters/cwinters.github.io/_drafts/learn-your-database.md

 (What is this?
 See [Part 1](/2014/09/19/documentation-superpower.html))

 ---
-(1) Oh fine.
-My over-beer opinion is that that four things are the the source of this.
-(1) Not wanting to deal with DBAs, (2) ORMs and relational vs OO mindset, (3) MySQL, and (4) Frameworks (like Rails) built on MySQL, particularly back when it was basically a SQL front end on the filesystem.
-IIRC [@theory](http://twitter.com/theory) has a good rant or five on this...
+(1) Well... my over-beer opinion is that that four things are the the source of this.
+(1) Not wanting to deal with DBAs (large company-specific), (2) ORMs and dissonance between set-based (relational) and OO mindsets, (3) MySQL, and (4) Frameworks (like Rails) that strive for database independence and are first built on MySQL, so they start out with the assumptions of a lowest-common-denominator solutions which are hard to undo later.
+IIRC, if you ply him with a beer [@theory](http://twitter.com/theory) will probably issue a good rant or five on this...